darktable-org/dtdocs/content/module-reference/processing-modules/diffuse.md

 - remove atmospheric haze (use the _dehaze_ preset),
 - add extra acutance for better legibility (use the _local contrast_ preset).

-Note that motion blurs cannot be reverted by undoing the diffusion process, they are not diffusive in nature.
+Note that motion blurs cannot be reverted by undoing the diffusion process, as they are not diffusive in nature.

 Diffusion can be added in order to: